Drageaux/team-3-swen-344/README.md

 ## INSTALL DEPENDENCIES
 1. make sure you are using Node 6.10.0 and above to avoid inconsistencies
 2. run `npm install` & `npm install --prefix ./angular` to automatically install packages for both Express & Angular
-3. if your computer doesn't one of the following packages
+3. if your computer doesn't have one of the following global packages:
-   * run `npm install -g concurrently nodemon dotenv sequelize-cli` to install globally the packages for development
+   * run `npm install -g @angular/cli sequelize-cli` to install them for development
 4. download the .env file pinned on our main Slack channel (NOTE: do NOT commit the file)

 ## RUN APP